Web TV service Hulu books $695 mln in annual revenue

-Hulu, the privately held Internet streaming TV service, will generate about $695 million (429 million pounds) in revenue in 2012 and finish the year with more than 3 million paying subscribers, the company's CEO said on Monday.
+Dec 17 Hulu, the privately held Internet streaming TV service, will generate about $695 million in revenue in 2012 and finish the year with more than 3 million paying subscribers, the company's CEO said on Monday.

-The company said it invested more than $500 million (308 million pounds) in content in 2012 and now offers 50,000 hours of video.
+The company said it invested more than $500 million in content in 2012 and now offers 50,000 hours of video.
 It also said it has more than 1,000 advertisers.
 The company said it tripled its paying subscribers for its TV service in Japan without providing specifics.

 "We are closing on a big 2012," Kilar said.